fluffy-critter/bandcrash/docs/itch.rst

 #.
 Have Bandcrash do an encode and upload (or manually upload the .zip files if you haven't setup Butler)

 #.
 Wait a few minutes, then reload the project page.
-You should now see some existing uploads, named (for example) ``my-album-preview.zip``, ``my-album-mp3.zip``, and so on.
+You should now see some existing uploads, named (for example) ``my-album-html.zip``, ``my-album-mp3.zip``, and so on.

 #.
-Set the ``preview`` version with "This file will be played in the browser."
+Set the ``html`` version with "This file will be played in the browser."
 Set the other versions to be of type "Soundtrack."

 #.
 Set your embed options: